 This exoplanet-hunting satellite was launched in 2009 and has identified thousands of exoplanets, many of them rocky like Earth.

+What makes a planet habitable?
 The Kepler mission seeks to find exoplanets in the habitable zones of their stars, meaning planets that orbit at just the right distance for liquid water to exist on their surface.

 But so far, no moons have been discovered orbiting the thousands of exoplanets located by Kepler.